 Looking for something a little more premium?
 Maybe you would prefer:

-The spacious base will give your toddler plenty of room to climb up, turn around and position his bottom on the toilet.
+The spacious base will give your toddler plenty of room to climb up, turn around and position their bottom on the toilet.

 The all plastic design (made in America) is incredibly easy to clean.
 A simple wipe is all it will take to clean up any mishaps that go along with potty training.